qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 :guilabel:`Comment` column and is later displayed when hovering over the field label in a feature form.

-Other than the fields contained in the dataset, the :guilabel:`Source Fields` tab also lists fields from any :ref:`joined layers <sec_joins>` or :ref:`relations
+Other than the fields contained in the dataset, virtual fields and :ref:`Auxiliary Storage <vector_auxiliary_storage>` included, the :guilabel:`Source Fields` tab also lists fields from any :ref:`joined layers <sec_joins>`.
-<vector_relations>`.
-And depending on the origin of the field, a different
-background color is applied to it.
+Depending on the origin of the field, a different background color is applied to it.

 For each listed field, the dialog also lists read-only characteristics such as its ``type``, ``type name``, ``length`` and ``precision``.
 When serving the